babelsociety/website/content/manifest/index.md

 ## How to be part of it {#enter}

 Any external person who wants to be part of our society will first have to get in touch with members who are already part of it.
 It will be up to them to present a [project](#projects) in their name in which members explain why the applicant should be part of our society.
 The applicant must be available to meet other interested members of the society in order to better assess whether it is appropriate to accept the application.
 If the project is accepted, the person will be admitted on a provisional basis.
 Once their eligibility has been demonstrated, the project can be considered concluded and they will become an actual member.
-Otherwise, the candidate is reject and the society will give them all the means needed to go somewhere else.
+Otherwise, the candidate will lose their status as a member of the society and will be treated as a normal tourist.
+In case the rejected candidate decide to go back to wherever they came from, the society must support them financially as much as they can.

 In the initial phase it is extremely important that all members are united and cohesive, that they strive towards the common goal.
 As the society acquires strength and autonomy, it will then be easier to accept new members thanks to the greater stability achieved.